carolmbithe/Neighborhood/README.md

 ## By Caroline Mumo

 ## Description of the application
 An application that allows you to be in the loop about everything happening in your neighborhood.
-From contact information of different handyman to meeting announcements or even alerts.
+From contact information of different handyman to meeting announcements or even alerts.It also allows users to add posts and add a business

 ## Project setup instructions
 You can install this app by cloning the repository from this link https://github.com/carolmbithe/Neighborhood.git</br  >